 Lynx is not famous for its spectacular deep sky objects, but it does contain a few noteworthy objects, if only for their names:

-– NGC 2419 (Caldwell 25); known also as the Intergalactic Wanderer, this Shapley-class cluster was at first thought not to be in orbit around the Milky Way, hence its name, The Intergalactic Wanderer.
-However, recent studies have shown that the cluster is indeed orbiting the Galaxy, taking around three billion years to complete one orbit.
-The Wanderer is one of the most distant clusters from us, being about 300,000 light years away, and only slightly less than that from the galactic center.
-The cluster has an apparent visual magnitude of 9.06.
+– Intergalactic Wanderer (NGC 2419, Caldwell 25) is a Shapley-class star cluster containing thousands of separate stars with a combined visual magnitude of 9.06.
+It was originally thought not to be orbiting the Milky Way, hence its wanderer nickname, but recent studies have shown that the cluster is indeed orbiting our galaxy, taking around three billion years to complete one circuit.
+The Wanderer is one of the most distant clusters from Earth, being about 300,000 light years away, and only slightly less than that from the galactic center.

-– UFO Galaxy (NGC 2683); the Astronaut Memorial Planetarium and Observatory thought that this 10th magnitude unbarred spiral galaxy looked like a typical flying saucer, so they dubbed it the UFO Galaxy.
-The fact this galaxy is flying away from us at more than 400 km/sec, and from the galactic center at more than 370 km/sec, seems to do full justice to its nick name.
+– UFO Galaxy (NGC 2683) is an unbarred spiral galaxy situated 25 million light years away that contains at least 300 individual globular clusters.
+The Astronaut Memorial Planetarium and Observatory thought that this galaxy looked like a typical flying saucer, so they dubbed it the UFO Galaxy.
+The fact that this galaxy is flying away from us at more than 400 km/sec, and from the galactic center at more than 370 km/sec, seems to do full justice to its nick name.

 – The Supernova Factory (NGC 2770) is a 12th magnitude spiral galaxy located about 88 million light years away.
-It got its nickname from the fact that three supernovas, SN 1999eh, SN 2007uy, and SN 2008D had been detected in the galaxy in the recent past.
-One supernova, SN 2008D, is famous for the fact that it was the first such event to be detected while it was in the act of happening, and not by “left-over” light emitted during the after-glow.
+Its nickname comes from the fact that three supernovas, SN 1999eh, SN 2007uy, and SN 2008D had been detected in the galaxy in the recent past.
+One supernova, SN 2008D, is famous because it was the first such event to be detected while it was in the act of happening, and not by “left-over” light emitted during the after-glow.

 As of 2016, Lynx has six stars with one planet each.